Reviewed By:

 ✔︎ Treatment information etc.

-Feeling less interested in one's hobbies, social networks or life in general as well as feeling less pleased or satisfied with things that would normally please oneself could be symptoms of depression.
+Feeling less interested in hobbies, social networks, or life in general, and feeling less pleased or satisfied with things that would normally please oneself could be symptoms of depression.

 Seek professional care if you experience any of the following symptoms